Gary Jeffress

 Gary Jeffress is a research professor of Geographic Information Science in the Department of Computing and Mathematical Sciences of Texas A&M University-Corpus Christi.

 He is the former director of the Conrad Blucher Institute for Surveying and Science retiring from the position in 2018.
-He is the former president of the Texas Society of Professional Surveyors (1999) and of the Geographic and Land Information Society (2005).
+He is the former president of the Texas Society of Professional Surveyors (1999) and Geographic and Land Information Society (2005).

 Education

 He attended Hurlstone Agricultural High School, Glenfield, New South Wales, Australia, graduating in 1971.